Best Things To Do In Florence In 1 Day

 Book a tour of the Duomo of Florence

-Enter the Cathedral of Santa Maria del Fiore
+Visit the Cathedral of Santa Maria del Fiore

-Cathedral of Santa Maria del Fiore, Florence| ©Kai Pilger
+Cathedral of Santa Maria del Fiore| ©Kai Pilger

-Cathedral of Santa Maria del Fiore, Florence| ©Kai Pilger
+Cathedral of Santa Maria del Fiore| ©Kai Pilger

-Going only one day in Florence, I recommend you to walk around and let yourself be dazzled by each and every corner of the city of Florence.
+Going only one day in Florence, I recommend that you walk around and let yourself be dazzled by each and every corner of the city of Florence.
 Of course, if you want to enter a monument, book tickets for the Cathedral, popularly known as Duomo.
 Undoubtedly, one of the most beautiful and impressive cathedrals in Europe, as well as the third in size after St. Peter's (Rome) and St. Paul's (London).

 From the early fifteenth century, was designed by the architect Arnolfo di Cambio and is characterized by its marble facade in white and green.
 Inside is the tomb of Filippo Brunelleschi, the architect of the dome.
+And if you want to explore it in more depth, I recommend these options:

-Book tickets for the Cathedral
+Book tickets for the Duomo

 Climb the Brunelleschi dome